The Restructuring Review: Australia

 - ensure that the company is keeping appropriate financial records consistent with the size and nature of the company;

-- obtaining advice from an appropriately qualified entity who was given sufficient information to give appropriate advice; or
+- obtaining advice from an appropriately qualified entity that was given sufficient information to give appropriate advice; or

 - developing or implementing a plan for restructuring the company to improve its financial position.